vitessio/website/content/en/docs/reference/features/connection-pools.md

   * Used by transaction engine to manage transactions that require a dedicated connection.
   The main pool for this use the **transaction_pool**.
   The **found_rows_pool** is dedicated for connections where the client is using the `CLIENT_FOUND_ROWS` option.
-  For example, the affected rows variable returned by the MySQL protocol becomes the number of rows matched by the `WHERE` clause instead.
+  For example, the `affected_rows` field return by the [MySQL protocol](https://dev.mysql.com/doc/internals/en/packet-OK_Packet.html) becomes the number of rows matched by the `WHERE` clause instead.

 ### conn_pool